Frosch (brand): History

 Werner & Mertz registered the "Frosch neutral soap cleaner" in April 1986 as the first phosphate-free household cleaning agent.
 Frosch products advanced from a market niche to become German market leaders for household cleaners in the 1990s, but surrendered this position in 1999 after competitors started to use environmental messaging in their advertising, while Frosch discontinued its own advertising for six years.
 The company regained market primacy in 2000 and 2001 after investing €6.1 million in an advertising campaign.
 In 2001, Frosch held a market share of 19.5 percent for household cleaners, ahead of its competitor products Der General (18.7 percent) and Mr. Clean (18.4 percent).
 The green Frosch accounted for around 80 percent of all revenues generated by Werner & Mertz GmbH in 2006.
 In total, Werner & Mertz reported revenues of €455 million in 2019.
+In 2026, the brand celebrated its 40th anniversary and planted two hectares of floodplain forest as part of a project with NABU.